WhitakerLab/WhitakerLabProjectManagement/Maxine-Mackintosh/Weekly-Meetings.md

 #### What would you like to work on next week?

 * I didn't really manage to do my methods image for the upgrade paper other than some hand-drawings so would like to work on that, but also slightly apprehensive (in a good way) about all the other edits KW will send my way so probably best to do them all together so that I'm in the zooooone
+  * KW: Sorry we didn't get to this - lets continue the conversation!!
 * RSE homework, will struggle with the Python if I don't sort that out
 * Need to write up a framework/proposal for the AI in health supplement I have been asked to edit (probably a 2 week project)
 * Meet with AGI to talk a) Multiple testing and b) Policy paper
 * Draft out the policy paper (bullet points) so it's easier to share, and be absolutely sure I understand the methods as I realised I had forgotten a fair amount from the spring when I first did the analyses
+  * KW: Excited for this!
+I think this is going to be super fun!

 #### Where do you need help from Kirstie?